packfire-archived/books/en/Installation.md

 ##Prerequisites

-Since version 2.0 onwards, Packfire was re-designed to be [Composer](http://getcomposer.org) centric.
+Since version 2.0 onwards, Packfire Framework was re-designed to be [Composer](https://getcomposer.org) centric.
 The old method of using submodules made the repository difficult to maintain and versioning was bad, and hence it was decided that Composer was used to put components together.

-Before installing Packfire, ensure that you familiarize yourself with Composer for a little.
+Before installing Packfire Framework, ensure that you familiarize yourself with Composer for a little.
 Composer comes in the form of a [phar binary](http://php.net/manual/en/intro.phar.php), which you can download from the website and run it with PHP.

 ##Installing Packfire Framework